What is normal for homeschoolers? Turns out, normal looks a lot like not normal at all!

 The Only Normal Thing About Homeschooling

 In this week’s lesson plan recap, I want to show you exactly just how normal it is to have seasons when there is nothing happening outside of life’s craziness.
 This is what I am “counting” as school for the last three weeks.
+This is what homeschool planning looks like, even when things aren’t normal.

 Our Interest Led Homeschool Lesson Plan Recap (Weeks 47-50)